| |

 When you state a problem (excuses) you have to find solutions.
 This is the spot to write the changes you plan to make.

-NOW, it’s out there.
+Now, it’s all out there.
 You know what you need to do and it’s right there in fine print!
+If you’d like to take it a step further, you can track your mood to see if the activity you’re doing increases your happiness.

 Roadblocks